Rating:

 The Bottom Line

-Judging by its ingredients alone, Natural Life appears to be an average canned dog food.
+Judging by its ingredients alone, Natural Life canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-With no sign of any plant-based protein boosters, this looks like the profile of a wet food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and peas, this looks like the profile of a wet product containing a moderate amount of meat.

 Bottom line?

-Natural Life is a meat-based canned dog food using a moderate amount of chicken or lamb as its main sources of animal protein… thus earning the brand four stars.
+Natural Life is a meat-based canned dog food using a moderate amount of chicken or lamb as its main sources of animal protein, thus earning the brand 4 stars.

 Highly recommended.